 History of Garnish Island

-Garnish Island’s transformation began in 1910.
-John Annan Bryce bought the island when it was just a barren rock covered in furze and heather.
+The island’s transformation began in 1910.
+John Annan Bryce bought Garnish when it was just a barren rock covered in furze and heather.
 At the time, the only dominating feature was the British Army’s Martello Tower.
 But with the help of Harold Peto, architect and garden designer, John planned and developed extensive gardens.
 It took over 100 men about four years to move soil and to create paths, a walled garden, a clock tower, and the lush Italian garden.

 Things didn’t go entirely smoothly and bad weather damaged a lot of the initial planting.
 But Murdo Mackenzie, a Scottish gardener, was the man who turned it all around.
 By planting shelter belts of pine trees, he protected the gardens and enabled exotic plants to thrive.
 In 1953, the Bryce family donated the island to the state but Makenzie remained in charge until his retirement in 1971.